top of page

 What humility and returning to the valley looks like in our lives . . .

 Letting go of the need to be viewed as right, superior, or even competent.
-In the valley, we let go of our concern about what other people think of us.
+In the valley, how other people judge us becomes irrelevant.

-Not imposing our own viewpoints or choices on others.
-We see the choices of others as valid based on their own life path and experiences.
+Not imposing our own values, viewpoints and choices on others.
+We see the choices of others as valid based on their own life path and experiences and refrain from judgment and criticism.

 Being content with what the Tao has given us, realizing it is perfect and for our good.